edgedelta/docs/docs/installation/windows.md

 > 3. In the window that appears, select **Windows**, and then copy the command.

-> 4. In a command prompt, run the command on the host where you want to deploy Edge Delta, and then download and installation process will begin.
+> 4. In a command prompt, run the command on the host where you want to deploy Edge Delta, and then the download and installation process will begin.

 ***